boldbi/boldbi-docker/README.md

       * For `Linux` use the Machine Public IP address as the value for APP_URL with the HTTP scheme.

 4. Run docker compose up command.

    ```sh
    docker-compose up -d
    ```
    ![docker-compose-command](docs/images/docker-compose-up.png)

-5. After running the command, access the Bold BI App by entering APP_URL in a browser.
+6. After running the command, access the Bold BI App by entering APP_URL in a browser.

    ![docker-compose-startup](docs/images/docker-startup.png)

-# Environment Variables and It's Usage
+# Bold BI Supported Environment Variables and It's Usage

-Bold BI accepts the following environment variables:
+Bold BI requires the following environment variables to be set when running it in basic mode.
+You can also find the advanced configuration variables in upcoming topics.

 | Name                          |Required| Description   |
 | -------------                 |----------| ------------- |